BlockScience/SCF-GML-Contributions/GM-01/README.md

 Motivation							| What is the "why" for publishing this GM?
-Problem Statement				| Describes what an acceptable solution should look like Potential Applications	| Potential applications for the GM Copyright								| The GM's copyright license [Check - standardized for all?]
+Problem Statement				| Describes what an acceptable solution should look like Potential Applications	| Potential applications for the GM Copyright								| The GM's copyright license

 ##### Header
 Each GM should have a YAML-style header section at the top to facilatate browsing